redhat-performance/badfish/README.md

 if not result:
     print("Failed to reboot system")
 ```
-NOTE: Badfish relies heavily on asyncio for executing multiple tasks.
+> [!NOTE] Badfish relies heavily on asyncio for executing multiple tasks.
 If you will be using badfish from outside an async function you will have to provide an async event loop and run via `run_until_complete`

 ### Via Podman
 Badfish happily runs in a container image using Podman or Docker (likely, but not actively tested).